iver56/audiomentations/README.md

 ### Added

-* Implement `OneOf` for applying one of many transforms.
-The transform is randomly chosen every call.
+* Implement `OneOf` and `SomeOf` for applying one of or some of many transforms.
+Transforms are randomly chosen every call.
 Inspired by augly.
+Thanks to Cangonin and iver56.
 * Add a new argument `apply_to_children` (bool) in `randomize_parameters`,
  `freeze_parameters` and `unfreeze_parameters` in `Compose` and `SpecCompose`.